284

 Secondary research, updated join meeting flow

-• There were some differences I had to be mindful of due to our in-person experience, but most of the efficiency users had come to experience in other products just made sense.
+There were some differences I had to be mindful of due to our in-person experience, but most of the efficiency users had come to experience in other products could be implemented for us.

-• I proposed the flow (bottom, in green) and got engineering and product buy-in, sometimes using the PM as the host or participant in the research!
+I proposed the flow (bottom, in green) and got engineering and product buy-in, often using the PM as the host or participant in the research!

 Style guide:

-• I removed the red background and replaced it with more design system, accessabilty-first styling, because at first glance users thought there was an error.
+I removed the red background and replaced it with more consistent, accessibilty-first styling; because at first glance users thought there was an error.

 Reflections:

-My main mandate at X2O was to create a simplified, intuitive experience; and the task of creating a component library taught me how important consistency is.
-When the Sales Team flatly refused to give the product team access to clients for user testing, I quickly pivoted to secondary research and leveraging well-established best practices.
-I learned that between the WCAG literature and Nielsen Norman group, much of interaction design has robust solutions that can be used.
+When the Sales Team refused to give the product team access to clients for user testing, I quickly pivoted to secondary research and leveraging well-established best practices.

-Although the Product Team was unsuccessful in gaining access to customers, my continued insistence on metrics led to the company adopting PostHog and setting up some in-product measurements which proved helpful in validating our design solutions.
+My continued insistence on metrics led to the company adopting PostHog and setting up some in-product measurements which proved helpful in validating our design decisions.

 Justin Penney